Clean wood stove or fireplace glass is essential to be able to fully enjoy the flames.

 What causes the glass on a wood stove to turn black?

-Can you use a razor blade to clean wood stove glass?
+Can you use a razor blade while cleaning wood stove glass?

 How do you clean stubborn fireplace glass stains?